 Unfortunately, the BSC300 navigation algorithm is quite easy to confuse if you have routes that overlap or ride on windy mountain roads.
 We encountered the same navigation issues as iGSPORT iGS630 where out-and-back routes would cause the navigation to get confused.
 This would lead the computer trying to send us back home rather than complete the route where the routes overlapped.
 If you are riding somewhere new, that means you could easily cut your ride short or end up doing multiple loops if the computer sends you back the other way.
 Additionally, the route processing also turns roads with switchbacks and hairpins into a series of turns.
 It’s an annoying issue that results in the BSC300 overlaying false turns and beeping at upcoming turns even on one-lane rural mountain roads.
 We also wish the navigation prompts would display street names or a illustration of the intersection instead of only a direction and distance as it can be easy to take a wrong turn at complicated intersections.

 Overall, we found the iGPSPORT BSC300 to be an affordable and well designed GPS computer.
 As the top model in the BSC lineup, the BSC300 features a color touch screen with full map view and navigation features. iGPSPORT has done an excellent job making the user interface and button layout intuitive and easy to use.
 That means it’s easy to hop on the bike and record a ride or change settings mid-ride without having to look up user manuals.
 With six physical buttons every button has a well defined actions and corresponding labels.
-The main downsides of the iGPSPORT BSC300 is that it lacks bike radar support, the navigation which can get confused with overlapping routes and the lack of a climb challenge view.
+The main downsides of the iGPSPORT BSC300 is that the navigation can get confused with overlapping routes and the lack of a climb challenge view.
 That said, if you’re looking for a budget friendly color GPS computer with an intuitive interface the BSC300 is a great choice.

 Disclaimer: The product for this review was provided by iGPSPORT.
 The views expressed on this website are solely those of the authors and are here to help people make an informed choice before a purchase.
 The authors or the blog itself does not get any monetary compensation from the product manufacturer or third-party websites/vendor links that are posted here.